FRCDiscord/Dozer/README.md

 2. Open your command line/terminal interface and go to the directory where Dozer's code is located.
    1. If you're not familiar with how to do that:
       1. On Windows, open CMD or Powershell.
-On Mac and Linux, open the Terminal. and type `cd "path/to/directory.` Alternatively, on Windows, go to the directory in the File Explorer app.
+On Mac and Linux, open the Terminal. and type `cd "path/to/directory"`.
+         Alternatively, on Windows, go to the directory in the File Explorer app.
 Click the bar that is circled in the image below and type `cmd`.
 Press enter and the command line should open up within that directory.
+Also, you can use an integrated terminal with an IDE of your choice.
          ![open the cmd within a directory](static/fileExplorerBar.png)

 3. Install dependencies with `python -m pip install -Ur requirements.txt` in your command line interface.